graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 ### Entity Integrity Experiments

 The scripts to execute the experiments concering entity integrity are located in a [separate folder](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity/scripts).

-### Referential Integrity Experiments

-To run the experiments related to referential integrity the user needs to navigate to the [respective foler](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/referential_integrity/scripts) and depending on the experiment scenario execute the corresponding python script.
+Depending on the experiment scenario execute the corresponding python script.
 Before executing either python script the following is required.
 In each script the parameters that need adjusting are found in the main method.

 First the credentials to establish a connection to Neo4j have to specified under: